 ● Vitamins K1 and K2: Vitamin K is best known for supporting certain proteins in the body, which are otherwise unable to function properly.
 It helps with blood clotting and bone metabolism, and has antioxidant properties, meaning it can protect from free radical damage.

 What are the most important minerals needed for hair regrowth in postpartum women?

 In addition to the vitamins mentioned above, these hair supplements contain necessary minerals crucial for the proper metabolism of nutrients in the hair follicles.
 These are the key minerals in the MDHair Restore Supplements:

 ● Calcium: As you probably know, calcium is crucial for strong bones and teeth, as well as the proper functioning of your heart, nerves, and muscles.
 It is also essential in hair and nail health, as a deficiency has been linked to hair loss and dry, brittle nails.

-● Iodine: Iodine is a key mineral for thyroid health, and a deficiency has been linked to hair loss since it can prevent the follicles from functioning at their best.
+● Iodine: Iodine is a key mineral for thyroid health.
+Iron deficiency has been linked to hair loss, since it can prevent the follicles from functioning at their best.

 ● Magnesium: Magnesium is crucial for scalp help, as it prevents calcium build-up that can clog follicles by improving calcium circulation.
 It also aids in protein synthesis in the body.

 ● Zinc: This mineral is important for hair growth and strength, promoting tissue growth and repair.
 Additionally, it ensures the oil glands are functioning properly.